Magnolia Chicken Timplados Hotshots: 2015 PBA Governors' Cup: Dethroned Champions

 The Hotshots won the debut game of the tournament for them, defeating NLEX, 85–89.
 Blakely tallied 29 points, 18 rebounds, 7 assists and 6 blocks.
 Prior to the game, the franchise changed their name to Star Hotshots and reverted the team colors to red, yellow and white.

 After their fifth-place finish in the elimination round, the Hotshots won their twice-to-win quarterfinal series against GlobalPort in two games including one which they broke the record for the most margin in a playoff game victory at 53.
 It is two point shy at the all-time record which is 55.

 They lost to Alaska on their best-of-five semifinal series in three games.

 2015–16 season : Jason Webb – New Coach, new beginnings

 On July 20, 2015, Assistant coach Jason Webb was promoted as the head coach of the Star Hotshots after Coach Tim Cone transferred to Ginebra.
-During Webb's reign as head coach, the Hotshots entered quarterfinals in the first two conference but in the third conference they finished 11th place.
+During Webb's reign as head coach, the Hotshots entered quarterfinals in the first two conferences but in the third conference they finished 11th place.

+In the Philippine Cup, the Hotshots placed 9th in the eliminations.
+Then in the Quarterfinals Phase I, they faced the crowd favorite Barangay Ginebra, who has a twice-to-beat disadvantage, in a Christmas Clasico.
+The Hotshots lead as much as 18 points, but a huge 4th quarter disadvantage by Barangay Ginebra erased the lead as the game went into overtime.
+After back and forth treys, LA Tenorio shoots the game-winner trey and the Hotshots were bowed out of the conference.

+In the Commissioners' Cup, they paraded Denzel Bowles, who after 5 games, was substituted by Ricardo Ratliffe.
+They placed 8th after the eliminations, and faced the first-seeded San Miguel Beermen, who had a twice-to-beat disadvantage.
+The Hotshots won the first game, which forces the Beermen to a do-or-die game, which they lost and Star was bowed out in the Quarterfinals.

+In the Governor's Cup, their record was the worst of all of them, as they paraded imports Marques Blakely who after 4 games was replaced by Joel Wright, yet their performance has been a bust, only finishing 11th with a dismal 2-9 record finish and were eliminated early in the conference.

 The 2015–16 PBA season is the second worst season of Purefoods Franchise.